stenskjaer/samewords/README.md

 comparison between `I know` (`\edtext` content) with `I know that` (context).
 This will match and hence correctly annotate the phrase.

-To see the details of this, see the `clean` function in the `annotate` module.
+To see the details of this, see the `Words` object in the `annotate` module.

 # Issue reporting and testing